Orange Sky Laundry: Laundry and shower expansion timeline

 Orange Sky began operating its second van (in Cairns) by February 2015, and its third in Melbourne in June.
 Their first birthday, and World Homeless Day 2015, were celebrated with a new service in south east Victoria, funded by partners The Good Guys (who provided half of the funding for the van), the Jelley Family Foundation, and the Bennelong Foundation.

 Other vans began operating in Sydney in November 2015, Gold Coast in January 2016, Perth in February 2016, Adelaide in March 2016, Sunshine Coast in April 2016, Canberra in April 2016, and Hobart in July 2016.
 By July 2016, Orange Sky had 10 vans and 4,000 volunteers, and were estimated to be washing nearly six tonnes of laundry each week.

 On 23 August 2016, Orange Sky launched a new mobile service: free hot showers for the homeless.
 One of the first people to try the shower vans described it as "bloody awesome".

 In October of 2021, Laundromat of the Future in Toowoomba was launched.
 Orange Sky partnered with a laundromat business to run laundry services out of their location, allowing larger quantities of washing to be carried out in a more efficient way.
 In December of the same year, the first Social Impact Laundromat was launched in Adelaide.
 Operating like a regular laundromat, funds from each wash create a positive impact by supporting those experiencing homelessness.

 In 2023, Orange Sky’s Women Only Services launched.
-These shifts are focused on supporting women doing it tough with access to free laundry services and positive connection.
+These shifts are focused on supporting women with access to free laundry services and positive connection.
 Just like regular Orange Sky services, they operate alongside another service provider with the aim of providing holistic support to those who need it.